sfbrigade/intentional-walk/README.md

                             (new)  %JAVA_HOME%\bin
          ```

+      - Finally, copy the `example.env` file in the android directory to `.env`.

-4. Copy one of the environment files (`.env.dev`, `.env.staging`, `.env.prod`) to `.env` depending upon
-   which environment you wish to connect to.
-Note: currently, there are no "secrets" in our environment
-   variables, but please DO NOT COMMIT secrets into any of the environment files.
-Instead, put a
-   blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored
-   by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).
+4. Copy one of the environment files in the project root directory (`.env.dev`, `.env.staging`, `.env.prod`) to `.env` depending upon which environment you wish to connect to.
+Note: currently, there are no "secrets" in our environment variables, but please DO NOT COMMIT secrets into any of the environment files.
+Instead, put a blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).

    To start, use the `.env.staging` environment.
 Note that the staging server may go to sleep and take
    some seconds to start up again when connecting.
 The `.env.dev` environment is for developers who